Tag: North Carolina

 If passed, Senate Bill 132 would also ban North Carolina sex offenders from social networking sites, enhance the criminal penalty for soliciting minors for sex over the Internet and expand the law regarding child pornography to include indecent exposure.

-I’d like to see how they’re going to keep SOs off of sites like MySpace.
-Enhancing the penalty for child solicitation isn’t going to stop pedophiles from approaching kids.
+I’d like to see how they’re going to keep SOs off sites like MySpace.
+Enhancing the penalty for child solicitation isn’t going to stop predators from approaching kids.
 It may even put kids more at danger.

 On the next election day, Attorney General Cooper’s slogan should be “Long on ideas.
 Short on solutions.”